EDIorg/ezCatalog/README.md

 ## Features

-### Autocomplete

-Autocomplete is currently supported for the creator, taxonomy, and project input fields.
-Try typing a couple of characters into the creator box of the demo page and see what happens.

-Autocomplete requires creating a list of possible choices, which is automatically generated each time the GitHub Actions workflow `build_catalog` runs.

 ### Pagination

 ezCatalog allows you to limit the number of results returned per page.
 If you do not wish to use pagination, set the `limit` parameter in `config.txt` to a number higher than the number of datasets available for your group.